Brookhaven council approves purchase of Remington Road property for green space

 “I’m always concerned about precedent; we have to do it right the first time,” he said.
 “We did it right the first time tonight.”

+The city’s intention to buy the land has been a heated one for more than a year and became quite contentious at a meeting last September in which some residents hurled insults at Jones and Mayor John Ernst.
+After the meeting, someone keyed Jones’ car.

+At the March 28 meeting, police officers scanned people with hand-held metal detectors as they entered City Hall and checked bags to ensure nobody had weapons.
+Sigman said the security measures were implemented out of concern as a direct result of the “rancor” and vandalism against Jones from that September meeting and will be reviewed after six months.

 The actual purchase of the land is a bit convoluted.
-Prior City Councils had eyed the property and the previous city manager had hired a nonprofit organization, the Conservation Fund, to broker the deal.
+Prior City Councils had already eyed the property and the previous city manager had hired a nonprofit organization, the Conservation Fund, to broker the deal.
 So it will be the Conservation Fund who will be buying the property and then transferring it to the city, Sigman said.

 The entire DeKalb County Board of Commissioners has to approve Jester’s pledge before the county parks bond money can be spent, but the city plans to move forward with taking over the property shortly after the April 15 closing date, Sigman said.